 Know Your Vulva

 You probably call it your vagina (or your va-jay-jay) and it does go by many names, but really it's your vulva.
 And did you know that your vulva is not your vagina.
-Join Binderful's resident female anatomy expert, and sexual & reproductive health consultant, Angela LeMire, as she exposes the secrets of your nether regions.
+Join Binderful's resident sexual & reproductive health expert, Angela LeMire, as she exposes the secrets of your nether regions.

 This body-positive class will teach you the difference between the vulva and the vagina, anatomy and physiology of the vulva, how to deeply explore your own vulva by performing a vulvar self-examination, and the art and history of the vulva.
 Using humor, honesty, and kindness, this class gives women a way to consider and intimately interact with their bodies in a way that is liberating and empowering.